-The project aims to:
+The New Forest Catchment Partnership project aims to:

-- Provide clean water habitats for wildlife.
+- Identify and protect the best clean water habitats for wildlife.

 - Target delivery, where evidence shows we can make a difference to manage, enhance, restore, protect or create new habitats for freshwater wildlife.